 Ripon Ghost Reports and Risks

 Ripon Prison and Police Museum seems very active and offers many kinds of ghostly encounters.

 - Footsteps where no one can be seen

 - EMF spikes, including some that respond to yes/no questions

 - A screw (prison machine) that turns by itself and makes loud metal-on-metal noises (Reported by Simply Ghost Nights)

 - Physical manifestations, such as objects moving on their own, including table tipping.

-However, since Ouija boards and dark rituals have been used at Ripon Prison — certainly in recent years, and possibly while the building was empty — use stronger than usual measures to protect yourself and your team.
+However, since Ouija boards and dark rituals have been used at Ripon Prison – in recent years, and possibly while the building was empty – be sure to use strong spiritual protection for yourself and your team.

-Also, before going there, I’d research Thomas de Grey (1781–1859), 3rd Lord Grantham, the designer of the cell block.
+Also, before visiting Ripon Prison, research Thomas de Grey (1781–1859), 3rd Lord Grantham, the designer of the cell block.
 Sometimes, designers and architects leave their own imprint (or even revisit) sites they’ve built.
 That’s doubly true when the designer’s name is permanently visible on the building.
 (See the plaque in the photo, above.)

 I’d also explore ghost stories and anomalies reported at Newby Hall, Grantham’s home, and look for connections.
 I’d especially look for references to “alchemy” associated with Newby Hall or Grantham.